What Does a PCOS Belly Look Like? Here’s How to Identify the PCOS Belly Shape

 - Acne: If you have PCOS, you may experience acne, especially on the face, chest, and back.

-You can’t talk about any PCOS symptom without factoring in hormones.
-So while it’s tricky to pinpoint the exact cause of the PCOS belly shape, it’s likely related to a hormonal imbalance.
+PCOS is all about hormones, and while it’s tricky to pinpoint the exact cause of the PCOS belly shape, it’s likely related to a hormonal imbalance.
+Specifically, insulin resistance, elevated androgens like testosterone, and high cortisol levels.

-In addition to insulin problems, PCOS is also associated with high levels of androgens, which are male hormones, called hyperandrogenism.
-Elevated androgens can change your body shape.
+In addition to insulin problems, PCOS is also associated with high levels of male hormones, or androgens.
+Elevated androgens, called hyperandrogenism, can change your body shape.
 Fat distribution is different between men and women.
 While men tend to have more abdominal fat (visceral fat), women carry more fat in the thighs and butt (subcutaneous fat).
 However, this pattern of fat accumulation is altered in women with hyperandrogenism.

 In “The PCOS Plan”, Brito Pateguana explains how this hormone imbalance contributes to the PCOS belly.